federation-of-earth/constitution-of-earth/Chapter 02.md

 No individual shall be eligible to:

 1. Serve as a Senator or Representative in the World Congress; or
-2. Hold any office, whether civil or military, under the authority of the Federation or any Nation thereof, if such individual, having previously sworn an oath to support the Federal Constitution of Earth in any of the following capacities:
+2. Hold any office, whether civil or military, under the authority of the Federation or any Nation thereof, if such individual, having previously sworn an oath to support the Constitution of Earth in any of the following capacities:
     1. As a member of the World Congress;
     2. As an officer of the Federation;
     3. As a member of any National legislature; or